ibm-cloud-docs/transit-gateway/add-redundant-gre-tunnels.md

 ## Before you begin
 {: #add-remove-redundant-gre-planning}

-Before you add a tunnel to a redundant GRE, make sure to review general and redundant [Generic Routing Encapsulation (GRE) considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations).
+Before you add a tunnel to a redundant GRE, make sure to review [General](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-general-considerations) and [Redundant](/docs/transit-gateway?topic=transit-gateway-helpful-tips#redundant-gre-connection-considerations) GRE considerations.

 ## Adding a tunnel to a redundant GRE in the UI
 {: #tg-ui-adding-redundant-gre-tunnels}